 Entrepreneur Resources for Alumni

 The Blank Center's B.E.T.A.
 (Babson Entrepreneurial Thought and Action®) Challenge recognizes major milestones Babson businesses have achieved.
-Sponsored by the Alumni & Friends Network, The Arthur M. Blank Center for Entrepreneurship, and the Babson Alumni Association, this year’s challenge will include an alumni competition.
 Winners of the graduate, undergraduate and alumni B.E.T.A.
-Challenge will each win a grand prize of $20,000 in cash and "services in kind" donations from corporate sponsors respectively.
-In addition, $2,500 will be awarded to the two other finalist ventures in each of the three competitions.
+Challenge each win a grand prize of $20,000 in cash and "services in kind" donations from corporate sponsors respectively.
+The grand prize for the alumni competition is sponsored by the BAA.
+In addition, $2,500 is awarded to the two other finalist ventures in each of the three competitions.
 Applicants compete for prizes by demonstrating success in achieving major milestones by taking action.

-The Blank Center is looking for alumni volunteer evaluators who will help determine the finalists by reading and scoring randomly assigned venture submissions.
-Applicants with the highest scores will compete during the Venture Expo on April 2 and the final competition on April 10, 2014.
-Interested applicants must review the B.E.T.A Challenge Schedule and Deadlines
+Annually, The Blank Center seeks alumni volunteer evaluators to help determine the finalists by reading and scoring randomly assigned venture submissions.
+Applicants with the highest scores will compete during the Venture Expo and the final competition.
+Interested applicants must review the B.E.T.A Challenge

-Alumni looking to start or advance an entrepreneurial venture are invitied to participate in the John E. and Alice L. Butler Venture Accelerator Program.
+Alumni looking to start or advance an entrepreneurial venture are invitied to participate in the John E. and Alice L. Butler Launch Pad.
 Tailored support based on one of three venture stages (explore, pursue, or launch & grow) includes a network of entrepreneurs, access to faculty advisors, participation in peer mentoring, and workshop offerings.

 Babson is an academic sponsor of MassChallenge, a global business competition that provides entrepreneurs with resources to launch their ventures successfully.
-Nine Babson student and alumni businesses were selected as finalists out of 125 for the 2012 MassChallenge competition.
 Finalists receive mentorship and training, office space, a chance to win a share of $1 million, and more.

 Accelerate Your Business: A Webinar Series for Entrepreneurs